maorcc/gimp-mcp/README.md

 ## Usage

-1. Open any image in GIMP, Under Tools manu click `Start MCP Server`.
+1. Open any image in GIMP, Under Tools menu click `Start MCP Server`.
 1. Start Claude Desktop
-1. Tell Claude to read the file GIMP_MCP_PROTOCOL.md
-1. Tell Claude to read the file RECIPES.md
-1. Tell claude to do something with GIMP, like "Draw a line".
+1. Tell Claude to do something with GIMP, like "Draw a line".